developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 -----

 ###III.
-Assign a License
+Apply License
-Once a license is purchased, it must be assigned to device(s) before they can be deployed commercially.
+Once a license is purchased, it must be assigned to device(s) before being deployed commercially.
 Licenses can be deployed manually or remotely using [Zebra StageNow](../../../../stagenow) or a compatible mobile device management (MDM) system.

 ####Manual Deployment
-1. **Download the** `SDC_License.xml` **file** from the licensing server to a local PC
+1. **Download the** `SDC_License.xml` **file** from the licensing server to a local PC.
-2. **Push the License file to the target device** that will be used for scanning
+2. **Push the License file to the device** being used for scanning.
-3. In the Settings panel, select **About Phone –> Legal Information -> Symbol Licenses -> Menu -> Install license**
+3. In the Settings panel, select **About Phone –> Legal Information -> Symbol Licenses -> Menu -> Install license**.
-4. Navigate to the License file and select it
+4. Navigate to the License file and select it.

 ####Remote deployment

 1. Generate a Deployment Key on the Licensing website.
-2. Launch the StageNow wizard and select "SimulScan mass-deployment"
+2. Launch the StageNow wizard and select "SimulScan mass-deployment."
 3. Input the Deployment Key when prompted.
 4. Deploy the Key to devices.